OpitiCalvin/opiti_inc_solutions/README.md

 ##Solutions: Opiti Consulting##

-This is a repository for managing of all solutions developed by Opiti Consulting [Opiti Inc] (https://www.opiticonsulting.com).
+This is a repository for managing of all solutions developed by [Opiti Consulting (Opiti Inc)](https://www.opiticonsulting.com).

 Please note that this is a private repository and in the event you come across this and its content, DO NOT proceed to use this content without authorization OR please abide by the rules and regulations as stipulated by the BDS 3-Clause license.